MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gateway.md

 Some of the errors that could be triggered because of this issue:

-* *An exception ocurrred: The given data source kind is not supported.
+* *An exception ocurred: The given data source kind is not supported.
 Data source kind: Lakehouse*
 * *null Error: Couldn't refresh the entity because of an issue with the mashup document MashupException.Error*

 >[!Note]